 Street crime and violent robbery is common, especially in Kinshasa.
 Foreigners have been targeted by criminals.
 You should avoid displaying valuables and cash.

 Walking alone in the capital, including in daylight hours, is not recommended.

 Money and valuables

 Before you go, organise a variety of ways of accessing your money in the DRC, such as credit cards, and cash.
-US dollars are widely accepted in the DRC but should be in good condition (not torn) and issued after 2001.
+US dollars are widely accepted in the DRC but should be in good condition (not torn) and issued after 2006.
+One –dollar notes are rarely accepted.
+You should examine US notes before accepting them to ensure they are legitimate; counterfeit currency is widely circulated.
+Currency exchange should be conducted only at reputable banks and not on the street.
 Consult with your bank to find out which is the most appropriate currency to carry.
 Travellers' cheques are not accepted in Kinshasa and credit cards are only accepted at some major hotels.
 You may experience difficulties withdrawing cash from international accounts at ATMs, even at major hotels.
 You should consult your bank to find out whether your ATM card will work in the DRC.

 Make two photocopies of valuable documents such as your passport, tickets, visas and travellers' cheques.
 Keep one copy with you in a separate place to the original and leave another copy with someone at home.

 While travelling, don't carry too much cash and remember that expensive watches, jewellery and cameras may be tempting targets for thieves.

 As a sensible precaution against luggage tampering, including theft, lock your luggage.
 Information on luggage safety is available from The Australian Civil Aviation Safety Authority.